Emergency Medical Technicians (EMT)

 1. Does the State of California process renewals now that I have a State EMT card?

 The State of California does not certify, renew or reinstate EMT certifications.
 This is done by the local EMS agency and other authorized certifying entities.
 Once the certification, renewal or reinstatement is processed, the certifying entity will issue the State EMT card.
 This card is valid state-wide and is documented in the State Central Registry.
 There is a Certification and Licensure Verification site where anyone can verify EMT status.

 In order to renew an EMT certification prior to expiration, you must submit proof of either 24 hours of approved EMS continuing education (CE) or an approved 24 hour refresher course certificate taken within the past two years.
-A link to approved CE courses in California can be found on the EMT page of the EMS Authority’s website.
+A link to approved CE courses in California can be found near the bottom this page.
 A refresher course must be through an approved training program.
-Additionally, EMTs are to complete the EMT Skills Competency Verification Form EMSA-SCV (01-17).
+Additionally, EMTs are to complete the EMT Skills Competency Verification Form (pdf) EMSA-SCV (01-17).
 If you wish to apply for EMT certification renewal or need further clarification on what qualifies as approved CE, or assistance finding an approved skills verifier, contact a local EMS agency.

 How to reinstate a lapsed EMT certification

 1. What happens if my EMT certification has lapsed?

 EMT certifications are good for two years from the date issued.
 Lapsed certifications requirements are outlined below: